Cornea Replacement Surgery & Transplants

 Fuchs’ Dystrophy

-Fuchs’ dystrophy is a non-inflammatory, inherited corneal condition that may be progressive and may affect both eyes.
+Fuchs’ dystrophy is a non-inflammatory, genetic corneal condition that may be progressive and may affect both eyes.
 The internal cell lining of the cornea, called the endothelium, becomes damaged.
 If the endothelium does not function properly, fluid accumulates in the cornea, which causes clouding and a slow decrease in vision.
 Initially patients will notice blurred vision in the morning and a glare or halos around lights.
 As the dystrophy progresses, one’s vision can be blurred all day long.
 Early Fuchs’ dystrophy can be treated with hypertonic saline drops to help remove excess fluid from the cornea.
-In more advanced cases, cornea replacement surgery to replace the damaged cells may be necessary.
+In more advanced cases, partial corneal transplantation (Endothelial Keratoplasty) to replace the damaged cells may be necessary to restore vision.
+Modern-day endothelial keratoplasty is highly successful and patients experience a faster recovery compared to previous transplantation methods previously available.

 Keratoconus

 Keratoconus is a common corneal condition in which the cornea begins to thin.
 As it thins, it loses strength, and aspects of the cornea start to bulge.
 The cornea changes into an abnormal shape, and one’s vision becomes affected.
 Initially, the vision can be corrected with glasses or contact lenses.
-If these are no longer effective, surgical intervention may be necessary.
-The options range from prescribing glasses, contact lenses, implantable corneal ring segments (called Intacs) to a corneal transplant.
-Newer treatment options that are being studied include crosslinking (a way to halt or slow down keratoconus) and topography guided ablation.
-Barnet Dulaney Perkins is currently studying crosslinking as a way to treat keratoconus.
-Approximately 20% of patients with keratoconus seeing a corneal specialist will eventually need a partial or full thickness corneal transplant in order to restore good vision.
+As the disease progresses, there is loss of vision and corrective lenses may no longer be effective.
+It is recommended that patients with progressive keratoconus undergo early crosslinking treatment of the cornea to prevent progression of their disease and permanent vision loss.
+This treatment is performed in the office, and is the only FDA-approved treatment to halt the progression of keratoconus.
+Patients with severe untreated Keratoconus may need to undergo a full thickness corneal transplant in order to restore good vision.

 Get Help Today